Stay at home advice

 What does self-isolation mean?

-Self-isolation means isolating yourself from others as a precaution, or so that they don't get infected for a period of 14 days.
+Self-isolation means isolating yourself from others as a precaution, or so that they don't get infected for a specified period.

 It’s an effective way to help protect those around you – your family, friends and colleagues – from Covid-19.

-Don’t use public transport, taxis or similar transport methods during your 14-day period.
+Don’t use public transport, taxis or similar transport methods during your isolation period.
 You can use your own transport but please restrict trips to those that are only essential.

 You can use your garden, if you have one.
 You can also leave the house to exercise – but stay at least 1.5 metres (3 steps) away from other people.